MicrosoftDocs/Viva/Viva/learning/academy-copilot.md

 To access the academy in Viva Learning, Users must have a **Microsoft M365 Copilot** license, in addition to a Viva Learning seeded or premium license.

 > [!IMPORTANT]
-- Viva Learning seeded is included as part of Microsoft 365 E3 and E5, as well as Office 365 E1, E3, and E5.
-Please refer the complete [list](https://www.microsoft.com/en-in/microsoft-viva/pricing).
+> - Viva Learning seeded is included as part of Microsoft 365 E3 and E5, as well as Office 365 E1, E3, and E5.
+Please refer to the complete [list](https://www.microsoft.com/en-in/microsoft-viva/pricing).
-- Viva Learning Premium is available as a standalone license or as a part of Viva Suite.
+> - Viva Learning Premium is available as a standalone license or as a part of Viva Suite.
-- It may take up to 7 days for license updates to reflect in Viva Learning.
+> - It may take up to 7 days for license updates to reflect in Viva Learning.

 ## Configure Copilot Academy